Brunozhon/Brunozhon.github.io/CONTRIBUTING.md

 ## Forking

 You can fork my repository if you want to make any changes to it, but good luck trying to make me accept a pull request that changes all the links to rickrolls!
-(I did that to [one of my friends](https://github.com/eternalxlks) before, and let's just say he wasn't pleased.)
+(I did that to [one of my friends (who recently changed their username)](https://github.com/infinitexlks) before, and let's just say he wasn't pleased.)

 ## That's it!